DrMkdaddy/NixOS-Config/readme.md

 ### Credits

-@NotAShelf - For letting me bother him when I started. ... and everyone else.
+ @NotAShelf- For letting me bother him when I started.

+... and everyone else.